A new ally for tourism! A flexible tour of Okayama City with " ECYC "

 Okayama Momotaro Street

-On the way back, we walked along Momotaro Street, which was covered in beautiful autumn leaves, towards JR Okayama Station.
-It was a refreshing and thrilling experience to see the view from the road along the main road, where trams and buses also pass by.
-The autumn leaves were at their best late that day, and the view from the road was spectacular.
+On the way back, we walked along Momotaro Street, which was beautifully decorated with autumn leaves, towards JR Okayama Station.
+The view from the road along the main street, where trams and buses also pass by, was a fresh and thrilling experience.
+The autumn leaves were at their peak late that day, and the view from the road was breathtaking.

-If you have limited time to sightsee in Okayama City, we recommend the highly maneuverable ECYC.
-It was a wonderful experience to be able to enjoy the cityscape up close while feeling the breeze like an attraction!
+If you have limited time to explore Okayama City, we recommend the highly mobile ECYC.
+It was a wonderful experience, allowing you to enjoy the cityscape up close while feeling the breeze, just like an attraction!

 *Pick-up available within the operating area

-Closed: Tuesdays and when it rains Capacity: 2 people (excluding the driver)
+Closed: Tuesdays, when it rains Capacity: 2 people (excluding the driver)

 TEL: 080-8985-5869